ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 {"employee_id":"16c6553a-373c-4b29-b1c8-c282f444248c","first_name":"John","last_name":"Doe"}
 ```

-You may notice that even if there is a single `Employee` record, the resource method returns a Ballerina stream object and we need to iterate through the stream to access the records.
+>**Note:** Even if there is a single `Employee` record, the resource method returns a Ballerina stream object and you need to iterate through the stream to access the records.
 The client also provides the `get by key` method, which returns only one record.
 Let’s explore that method.

 ### Retrieve the `Employee` record by key